 Reporting

 The Chair of the Standing Committee will report regularly through email to the GNSO Council and provide a full report at the GNSO meetings held during the ICANN meetings regarding the activities of the Standing Committee.

+Decisions:

+The Standing Committee’s decisions will only be limited to agreement on which input and/or recommendations to put forward to the GNSO Council for formal consideration (for example, in the form of a draft of public comment).
+In assessing support for any such input and/or recommendations, the standard methodology for decision-making as outlined in the GNSO Working Group Guidelines is expected to be followed.